top of page

 How do I contact the service?

-Contact Peter Mackriell (Head of Counselling Services) by email or by telephoning his dedicated, confidential number: 07918 732 806.
+Contact Peter Mackriell on counselling@chester.anglican.org or by telephoning his dedicated, confidential number: 07918 732 806.

 Diocese of Chester